 A local sim card can be purchased at stores easily.
 Some of the network service providers are TelCel, Movistar, and IUSACEL.
 A son card costs about $6 (approx. €5, £4, $7 CAD, $7 AUD) and a phone could cost as little as $15 (approx. €12, £10, $18 CAD, $19 AUD).
 These network service providers offer both call and data plans you could select from.

 The Caguma Turtles: When winter comes, these turtles lay their eggs on Nuevo Vallarta's sandy beaches.
 Since 1978, the Caguama turtles have been on the brink of extinction.
 They are cherished by the locals.

 El Cora Crocodile Sanctuary: Snowbirds can get to see fierce crocodiles in their natural habitats.
 Guided tours are usually organized, and they are inexpensive.

 Dolphin Discovery Vallarta: This is a Dolphin Sanctuary and waterpark.
 You can see trained dolphins perform some stunts, swim in the water, or just take pictures.

 Things to see not far from Nuevo Vallarta, Mexico

-Activities in Nuevo Vallarta, Mexico in the winter
+Activities in Nuevo Vallarta, Mexico in the fall, winter, or spring